 3. You might not get a lower interest rate

 Personal loan interest rates are largely based on your credit score.
-Generally speaking, most rates fall between 5.99% to 35.99%.
+Generally speaking, most rates are as low as 3.99%.
 It’s possible your credit card interest rate will be lower than the rate you’re offered for a personal loan.
 In this case, it wouldn’t make sense to proceed with debt consolidation.